Provisional IRA East Tyrone Brigade: Main actions

 The RUC security base at Caledon became the target of the "Barrack Busters" twice.
 On 11 May 1993, an IRA militant pretending to be a motorist that had been asked to show his licence at the barracks left a van carrying a mortar outside the facilities.
 The device landed unexploded inside the complex, resulting in its evacuation.
 The facilities came under attack once again on 7 November, when a supporting team armed with automatic weapons secured the area around the barracks, allowing an Isuzu Trooper carrying a "Barrack Buster" to be driven just outside the base.
 The support team sprayed the installations with a burst of gunfire, but the mortar overshot the compound, damaging an adjacent church.
 Fifty people were evacuated.
+Ulster Unionist Party councillor Jim Hamilton denounced that an IRA unit riding on a three-vehicle motorcade launched the attack after travelling three miles from beyond the Irish border.

 On 6 June 1993, an IRA unit converted a stolen van in a "mobile mortar launcher" in the area of Pomeroy and slipped through British forces' surveillance to the RUC barracks at Carrickmore.
 According to the brigade report, the van, fitted with a Mark-15 mortar, was left besides a military sangar.
 The area was previously secured by a group of armed volunteers.
 The unit dispersed after setting on the mortar's timer.
 The projectile landed within the grounds of the base, causing some damage according to the RUC.
 The IRA asserts instead that the barracks were "extensively damaged".
 They also claimed that during the follow-up search, British Army technicians defused with a controlled explosion a 50 lb mortar round, fired three years before.

 An explosive device fired at the RUC barracks in Dungannon on 9 July 1993, that according to the IRA was a Mark-15 mortar bomb, prompted the evacuation of a nearby housing state.

 Other operations against security facilities in this period included a sniper and small arms attack on the British Army base of Killymeal, Dungannon, on 22 May 1993; the brigade claimed a subsequent exchange of fire between IRA volunteers in supporting role and British soldiers crewing an observation post.
 RUC sources denied that the soldiers returned fire during the shooting.
-The fortified courthouse in Cookstown was meanwhile damaged by two bombs planted there on 15 October 1993.
+The fortified courthouse in Cookstown was meanwhile damaged by two bombs planted there on 15 October 1993, in an attack also directed to the adjoining British Army checkpoint.
 Dozens of residents were evacuated to a neighbouring church's hall.
+A joint RUC/British Army patrol was caught in the second blast, but no injuries were reported.